7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 8/exercise 2.md

-I'm still hooked on maps!
 Which module exports the most functions?
 ```erlang
 -module(my).
 -compile(export_all).